Michael Burns (actor): Actor

-He co-starred in a 19-episode NBC comedy/drama It's a Man's World (1962–63 season) as 14-year-old Howie Macauley.
-Beginning in the fall of 1960, Burns made five guest appearances on Wagon Train during its third and fourth seasons.
+He co-starred in a 19-episode NBC comedy-drama It's a Man's World (1962–63 season) as 14-year-old Howie Macauley.
+Beginning in the fall of 1960, Burns made five guest appearances on Wagon Train during its fourth and fifth seasons.
 His sixth guest appearance on the final sixth-season episode in 1963 introduced his character, Barnaby West, a regular until the series' end in 1965.